pureconfig/pureconfig/README.md

 ## Handling missing keys

-The default behavior of `ConfigConverts` that are derived in PureConfig is to raise a `KeyNotFoundException` when a required key is missing.
+The default behavior of `ConfigConvert`s that are derived in PureConfig is to raise a `KeyNotFoundException` when a required key is missing.
 The only exception is the `Option[_]` type, which is read as `None` when a key is
 missing: